 On June 6, 2013, the Ballet borrowed \$44,510 in four tax-exempt series: \$12,000 California Infrastructure and Economic Development Bank ("CIEDB") Revenue Loans Series 2013A (San Francisco Ballet Association), \$11,000 each in CIEDB Variable Rate Revenue Loans Series 2013B and 2013C (San Francisco Ballet Association), and \$10,510 CIEDB Revenue Loans Series 2013D (San Francisco Ballet Association) (collectively, \$44,510 and the "Series 2013 Loan").
-First Republic Bank entered into an Assignment Agreement with CIEDB, whereby the First Republic Bank agreed to purchase CIEDB's rights in connection with the issuance of the Series 2013 Loans.
-The Ballet and First Republic Bank entered into a Master Loan Agreement governing the private placement.
+The Ballet's bank entered into an Assignment Agreement with CIEDB, whereby the bank agreed to purchase CIEDB's rights in connection with the issuance of the Series 2013 Loans.
+The Ballet and the bank entered into a Master Loan Agreement governing the private placement.

 Proceeds from the Series 2013 Loans were used to refinance the Ballet's existing indebtedness (the Series 2010 and Series 2008 Bonds) and to fund costs of issuance of the Series 2013 Loans.
-In connection with the Series 2013 Loans, the Ballet has agreed that it will not obtain additional financing in excess of \$250 from any lender other than First Republic Bank.
+In connection with the Series 2013 Loans, the Ballet agreed that it will not obtain additional financing in excess of \$250 from any lender.